 How to fix a loud laptop fan?

-A loud laptop fan is usually caused by overheating or due to some poor airflow, but there are some practical solutions you can try at home to reduce the noise and keep your device running smoothly:
+A loud laptop fan is usually caused by overheating or poor airflow.
+Fortunately, there are some practical solutions you can try at home to reduce the noise and keep your device running smoothly with regular servicing and maintenance:

 1. Clean Dust from Fans and Vents